bevy-cheatbook/bevy-cheatbook/src/platforms/windows/wsl2.md

 run it.
 WSLg will do the dark magic needed to forward graphics and audio to the Windows host.

-Your game will only run with 60 FPS, and there will be other performance overheads.
+Your game will run locked to 60 FPS, and there will be other performance problems.
 WSLg is effectively RDP (Remote Desktop) under the hood.
 It's like streaming video from the VM to the host.
-Some things might be broken/unsupported.
+Some functionality might be broken/unsupported.

 Both Wayland and X11 should work.
 Wayland is recommended, so be sure to